In this short guide, you’ll see the full steps to create an executable of a Python script using PyInstaller.

-An easy way to add Python to the path is by downloading a recent version of Python, and then checking the box to ‘Add Python to PATH’ during the installation:
+An easy way to add Python to the path is by downloading a recent version of Python, and then checking the box to ‘Add Python to PATH’ at the beginning of the installation:

 pip install pyinstaller

-Now you’ll need to save your Python script at your desired location.
+Now save your Python script at your desired location.

-For illustration purposes, I created a simple Python script that will display ‘Hello World!’ when clicking the button:
+For illustration purposes, let’s create a simple Python script that displays ‘Hello World!’ when clicking a button:

-I then saved the Python script in the following folder:
+For demonstration purposes, let’s say that the Python script is stored in the following folder:

-Now you’ll be able to create the executable from the Python script using pyinstaller.
+Now you’ll be able to create the executable of the Python script using PyInstaller.